dominica-of/BankBot/README.md

 # BankBot
-This is an Simple Banking Concept created using Python
+This is a Simple Banking Concept created using Python